Reet, Petite, and Gone

 Reet, Petite, and Gone is a 1947 American musical race film produced and released by Astor Pictures.
-It was the first feature film directed by short-subject director William Forest Crouch and stars Louis Jordan and June Richmond.
+It was the second of three feature films produced and directed by short-subject director William Forest Crouch starring singer and bandleader Louis Jordan.

 Plot

 Louis Jarvis Jr. is summoned from his band's radio show to visit his terminally ill father before his father dies.
 Honey Carter, the daughter of the only woman whom Jarvis Sr. had ever loved, also visits.
 Jarvis Sr.'s dying wish is that his son marries Honey.
 He before meeting his son and Honey.

 Jarvis Sr.'s shady lawyer Henry Talbot sees a chance to secure a portion of the Jarvis estate for himself by rewriting the will to read that Jarvis Jr. must marry a woman like Talbot's secretary Rusty.
 Talbot wants to conspire with Rusty to marry and then divorce Jarvis Jr. so that she and Henry will split the estate.
 Jarvis Jr. is fooled by Talbot's ruse and believes that he must marry soon to avoid the distribution of the estate to charity.

 Jarvis Jr. urgently needs the estate money to produce his new stage musical.
 He does not wish to marry Rusty, but his friend suggests that they cast the show with a lead actress who resembles Rusty.
 However, Talbot attempts to stop the show by scaring Junior's investors.